 Each grade has its own way of participating in community engagement and of living the Seven Pillars, from kindergartners working with their 8th grade buddies to show caring and respect as they make cards and small gifts for the elderly to Upper School students engaging in projects that promote responsibility for our environment and foster global citizenship.

-We have developed trusting relationships with many organizations over the years, including the Aldersly senior community, Head Start campuses in the Canal, and Cedars of Marin, which provides supportive housing and services for developmentally challenged adults.
+We have developed trusting relationships with many organizations over the years, including the GLIDE, Downtown Streets Team, Casa Allegra, Whistlestop Wheels, Adopt-a-Family, KIVA, and more.
 Through classroom discussion, direct interaction, and reflection, our students are encouraged to view their visits and service activities through the lens of relationship.
-For example, the 2nd graders' discussion before their regular visits with their Aldersly friends help them identify with senior feelings and experiences that are easy for a child to understand.
-Before and after our 6th graders visit their preschool buddies at Head Start campuses in the Canal, they consider and assess the impact of resources, opportunities, and challenges found in both communities.
+For example, before and after our 6th graders visit their preschool buddies at Head Start, they consider and assess the impact of resources, opportunities, and challenges found in both communities.
 Upper Division students spend a full day at the Cedars in the fall.
 The independence and skills of the Cedars residents--who raise animals, grow food, and produce textiles--have taught our community to see beyond their challenges and recognize their abilities.

 Philosophy and Principles